 Another slight weak point is the relatively small number of servers and locations, although that said, in our testing, we still found that AirVPN was pretty nippy when using local servers.

 You also get a sterling effort on the privacy and security fronts.
 That includes a bunch of features such as a kill switch, along with an internal DNS solution.
 Also, every server directly supports OpenVPN over SSH, OpenVPN over SSL and OpenVPN over Tor.
 On top of that, there’s no monitoring or logging of your online activities.

 Another plus is the affordable pricing.
-Of all the subscriptions (there are five of them), a 3-day plan is a nice alternative to a full-access trial, while the annual plan, as ever, offers the best value.
+Of all the subscriptions (there are five of them), a 3-day plan is a nice alternative to a full-access trial, while the annual plan, as ever, offers the best value (at the time of writing, there is also a 30% discount on all plans).
 The packages available are:

 - [$1.20] 3-days

 - [$6.00 a month] 3-months $17.99

 Best balance of performance and price

 Number of servers: 3000+ | Server locations: 55+ | IP addresses: N/A | Maximum devices supported: 5

 TorGuard offers a 64-bit and 32-bit Debian/Ubuntu client (also Red Hat and Arch), along with a nifty guide on how to use it.
 Users have lots of options to fiddle around with, but the performance isn’t on par with this expert-level configurability.
 Our testing revealed only average performance with a rather high latency.
 However, there’s a massive server selection in more than 50 locations to choose from, which could well help in finding a better connection, if needed.